EMS Client API Reference

 No | Maximum notional (in base units) the client is willing to trade.
 If the conversion would exceed this cap, the order is rejected with NOTIONAL_CAP_EXCEEDED.
 Recommended for risk control. |

 Conversion timing: The DV01→notional conversion is performed at order submission time.
-The DV01 factor used is locked when the gateway accepts the order, ensuring the notional amount is fixed regardless of subsequent market movements.
+The DV01 factor is provided by the system when the gateway accepts the order, ensuring the notional amount is fixed regardless of subsequent market movements.
+The factor reflects current market conditions at the time of order creation.

 Response includes conversion details: